exonum/exonum-doc/src/advanced/consensus/requests.md

 - If the node does not have a corresponding `Propose`, it initiates sending `RequestPropose` to the author of `Prevote`.
-- If the node has `Propose` but not all transactions, it initiates sending `RequestTransactions` to the author of `Prevote` (only for those unknown transactions for which the request has not yet been sent ).
 - If the sender specified `lock_round`, which is greater than the stored
   [Proof-of-Lock (PoL)](consensus-details.md#definitions), node initiates sending `RequestPrevotes` for the proposal to the author of `Prevote`, mentioned at the